Ptujec/LaunchBar/Recent-MindNodeNext-Documents/README.md

 ## Limitations

-Currently, this action can only sort files by last modified date, not last viewed date.
+Currently, this action can only sort documents by last modified date, not last viewed date.

 ## Download